maxlath/time-capsule/README.md

 This is a reboot of the awesome, but out-dated, [Browse Periodically](https://addons.mozilla.org/en-US/firefox/addon/browse-periodically/) ([repo](https://github.com/masahal/BrowsePeriodically)):

 > Browse sites you want to check periodically (every hour, day, week, month and so on).
 You can also use for reminding pages, for example, by browsing every month.

+I started working on it before Firefox was up to speed with WebExtension so had to let it sleep for a moment.
+Meanwhile, a team started working on [SnoozeTabs](https://github.com/bwinton/SnoozeTabs), it's pretty much the same but you loose all the time-traveling jokes.

 ## Development Setup
 ```sh